 - 1. Turn on the computer. - 2.
-Go to the C:\SWTOOLS directory. - 3.
+Use Windows Explorer or Computer to display the directory structure of your hard disk drive. - 3.
+Go to the C:\SWTOOLS directory. - 4.
 Open the DRIVERS folder.
-Within the DRIVERS folder, there are several subfolders named for various devices installed in your computer, such as AUDIO or VIDEO. - 4.
-Open the appropriate device subfolder. - 5.
+Within the DRIVERS folder, there are several subfolders named for various devices installed in your computer, such as AUDIO or VIDEO. - 5.
+Open the appropriate device subfolder. - 6.
 Do one of the following: - In the device subfolder, look for a SETUP.exe file.
 Double-click the file and follow the instructions on the screen to complete the installation. - In the device subfolder, look for a README.txt file or a file with the .txt extension.
 This file might be named after the operating system, such as WIN98.txt.
 The TXT file contains information about how to install the device driver.
 Follow the instructions to complete the installation. - If the device subfolder contains a file with the .inf extension and you want to install the device driver using the INF file, refer to your Windows Help and Support information system for detailed information about how to install the device driver.

-Note: If you need updated device drivers, see "Getting the latest device drivers for your computer" on page 103 for more information.
+Note: If you need updated device drivers, see "Getting the latest device drivers for your computer" on page 99 for more information.